d) The birth of creative subjectivism: Nietzsche

 Whatever has value in the present world has it not in itself, according to its nature –nature is always value-less, but has rather been given, granted value, and we were the givers and granters!

-Conversely, if the man who creates is driven by a sad passion such as resentment, then the world itself, insofar as it is his creation, will degrade axiologically: The Christian decision to find the world ugly and bad has made the world ugly and bad 3.
+Conversely, if a creator is driven by a negative passion, such as resentment, the world, as his creation, undergoes axiological degradation: The Christian decision to find the world ugly and bad has made the world ugly and bad

-Resentment degrades the value of the world because, as a negative passion, it is in fact opposed to all creation, which, as creation, is pure affirmation.
-In contrast to resentment, Nietzsche defends the idea of an affirmative ethic, an "ethic of Yes".
-This leads Nietzsche to his famous doctrine of 'amor fati', which is pure affirmation, a resentment-free acceptance of all the events that Fate offers us: I want to learn more and more how to see what is necessary in things, as what is beautiful in them – thus I will be one of those who make things beautiful.
+Resentment diminishes the world’s value because, as a negative passion, it inherently opposes creation, which, by nature, is pure affirmation.
+In contrast, Nietzsche champions an affirmative ethic—an 'ethic of Yes.'
+This perspective leads to his renowned doctrine of amor fati, symbolising pure affirmation and a resentment-free embrace of all events that Fate presents: I want to learn more and more how to see what is necessary in things, as what is beautiful in them – thus I will be one of those who make things beautiful.
 Amor fati: let that be my love from now on!
 I do not want to wage war against ugliness.
 I do not want to accuse; I do not even want to accuse the accusers.
 Let looking away be my only negation!
-4.

-In fact, this "Ethics of Yes" is also based on a refusal, on a negation, not of the world, but certain doctrines that thinkers have developed about it.
-What these doctrines have in common is that they deny or condemn the very principle on which the world is founded, the will to power: It is my good fortune that after whole millennia of error and confusion I have rediscovered the way that leads to a Yes and a No. I teach the No to all that makes weak--that exhausts.
-I teach the Yes to all that strengthens, that stores up strength, that justifies the feeling of strength 5.
+Indeed, this 'Ethic of Yes' also rests on a negation—not of the world itself, but of certain doctrines formulated by thinkers about it.
+These doctrines share a common feature: they deny or condemn the fundamental principle underpinning the world—the will to power: It is my good fortune that after whole millennia of error and confusion I have rediscovered the way that leads to a Yes and a No. I teach the No to all that makes weak--that exhausts.
+I teach the Yes to all that strengthens, that stores up strength, that justifies the feeling of strength

-Nietzsche is opposed to the theories of negation; this negation of negation is also, indirectly, an affirmation.
+Nietzsche opposes these theories of negation; this double negation becomes, indirectly, an affirmation.

-As we can see, creative subjectivism leads to conclusions that are the opposite of those of classical subjectivism, even though it starts from the same premises.
+Thus, creative subjectivism reaches conclusions that directly oppose those of classical subjectivism, even while originating from the same premises.

 1. The Gay Science, §301